MindFlavor/prometheus_exporter_base/README.md

      .render()
  ```

 2. It optionally gives you a boilerplate-free Hyper server for exposing your Prometheus metrics.
-It handles most mundane tasks, such as setting up an Hyper server and doing some basic checks (such as rejecting anything but `GET` and responding only to the `/metrics` suffix) so all you have to do is supply a Boxed future that will handle your logic.
+It handles most mundane tasks, such as setting up an Hyper server and doing some basic checks (such as rejecting anything but `GET` and responding only to the `/metrics` suffix) so all you have to do is supply a Boxed future that will handle your logic (remember to specify the `hyper_server` feature flag in your `Cargo.toml` as well).

 I use it on these crates: [prometheus_wireguard_exporter](https://github.com/MindFlavor/prometheus_wireguard_exporter) and [prometheus_iota_exporter](https://github.com/MindFlavor/prometheus_iota_exporter) so please refer to these crates if you want to see a real-world example.
 More simple examples are available in the [examples](https://github.com/MindFlavor/prometheus_exporter_base/tree/master/examples) folder.